 - Axle and Squeaky Trucks

-There are ways to get rid of those grating noises on each of your skateboard parts by good maintenance.
-The extra benefit of routine maintenance is to spin it freely, especially your whiles, and to reduce friction in terms of excessive pressure that it takes when you’re riding it that commonly results in squeaky skateboard trucks
+There are ways to get rid of those grating noises on each of your skateboard parts through good maintenance.
+The extra benefit of routine maintenance is to spin it freely, especially your while, and to reduce friction in terms of excessive pressure that it takes when you’re riding it that commonly results in squeaky skateboard trucks.

 Possible Reasons for Squeaking Noise on Your Skateboard

 Squeaking noises may have a variety of causes, most of which are obvious.
 In this part, we’ll go into further depth about each reason.
 A proper way of care and maintenance on your skateboard, in the long run, may save you a lot of money.

 Listed below are the possible reasons why your skateboard creates squeaking noise:

 The solution here is very straightforward.
 Bearings are the ones that get rolling and are affected by friction.
 We know that it will not last forever, so you should look after it so you won’t get a squeaky bushings skateboard.